aziza-calm/ppfmft/README.md

 # ppfmft
-It is a plugin for PyMol that runs fmft
+It is a PyMOL plugin that runs fmft.